“You have power over your mind — not outside events. Realize this, and you will find strength.”– Marcus Aurelius

 You can’t help it.
-It’s what we do.
+It’s what humans do.

-For it to serve you and others later, you must write it down.
+For it to serve you and others later, however, you must write it down.

 The most compelling details of the past come from people who lived it day by day and made time to share it in diaries, journals, letters, slave narratives, memoirs, and life stories.

-Those of you who attend all six weeks, complete all assignments, and share feedback on your class experiences will be invited to a 90-minute bonus webinar on ways to prepare/publish your book for distribute to your family and loved ones.
+Those of you who attend all six weeks of the class, complete all assignments, and share feedback on your class experiences will be invited to a 90-minute bonus webinar on ways to prepare/publish your book to distribute to your family and loved ones.

-Class size is limited, so act now to get on the waitlist.
+Class size is limited, so act now.
 I look forward to having you join us.